bedranfleck/poke-app/README.md

   * Select a deployment target (either a connected iOS Device or simulator);
   * Hit the :play: button on the top bar, or `Cmd+R` on your keyboard;
   * Wait for the project to build and install to the selected target.

+## Why no RxSwift?

+As a professional with over three years of accumulated experience with RxSwift/RxCocoa/RxGestures (I will call these RxSwift from now, but they are separate libraries), I made a decision not to use a RxSwift for this project for some reasons, hereby listed :

+ 1. **Maintainability**: I find that while Rx libraries introduce very cool and unique ways to write code, and perform data binding and etc., it presents itself as something with a steep learning curve for Jr. developers who may be involved, and in general makes code more difficult to debug for those with less experience.
+Code tends to naturally get messier with time if not continuously taken care of, and RxSwift accelerates that, in my oppinion.
+ 2. **Dispose Bags**: RxSwift is a bit unique when it comes to setup.
+It requires the use of dispose bags to manage the way observables are disposed.
+The problem with this, is that it is dificult to determine exactly when to dispose of observables in some situations.
+While avoidable, this is a problem that can cause memory leaks fairly easily if one is not aware of how to handle the library.

+That said, RxSwift is a pretty cool set of libraries and presents a really nice way to handle some problems.
+Using it (or not) must always be a team choice, considering all the gives and takes that it provides, since you don't really want to use RxSwift inside a single UIViewController or Module (and most often you won't be able to isolate it to that scope).

+Thank you for reading!